stanleybak/vnncomp2021/benchmarks/marabou-cifar10/readme.md

 The input image is normalized between 0-1.
 The target label is set to be `(correct label + 1 % 10)`
+Concretely, given a network N, an correctly classified image I, a perturbation bound eps and a target label t, the property specifies that N does not misclassify images within eps distance to I (measured by l_inf norm) as t.

 To generate the benchmarks with a particular random seed, run:
    `./generate_benchmarks.sh {seed}`